alibaba/AndFix/README.md

 ### Method replacing

 AndFix judges the methods should be replaced by java custom annotation and replaces it by hooking it.
-AndFix has a native method `art_replaceMethod` in ART or `dalvik_replaceMethod` in X86 architecture.
-Implementations are different.
-For Dalvik, it will change the target method type to 'native' and link the method implementation to AndFix's own native, generic method called `dalvik_dispatcher`, this method then takes care of invoking callbacks that have been registered, as we say 'hooked'.
-For ART, we just change the `ArtMethod` properties of itself to replace it.
+AndFix has a native method `art_replaceMethod` in ART or `dalvik_replaceMethod` in Dalvik.

 For more details, [here](https://github.com/alibaba/AndFix/tree/master/jni).